sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 For LN, it is not just the count of channel matters for high B, but the location of node in the graph.
 A node with a low channel count (low D) may have high B, if it acts as a bridge.

-**How to think about 'Degree centrality' for node selection?** If you
+**How to think about 'Degree centrality' for node selection?** In general, it is great connecting to a bridge, as it gives you a very good coverage.

 ## Closeness Centrality